How Is Alimony Determined?

 Spousal maintenance (also referred to as “alimony”) is a challenging area of law because there are no convenient statutory guidelines to assist in establishing spousal maintenance.
 The award of spousal maintenance is totally discretionary with the judge.
 Because it is discretionary, the decisions around spousal maintenance are often unpredictable.
 With the unpredictability often comes frustration.
-However, because spousal maintenance is discretionary there is opportunity for the family law attorney to be creative when presenting a spousal maintenance case before a judge.
+However, because spousal maintenance is discretionary, there is an opportunity for the family law attorney to be creative when presenting a spousal maintenance case before a judge.

 Spousal maintenance awards can either be permanent or temporary.
 Permanent maintenance is usually given in long-term marriages or when a spouse is disabled.
 Temporary maintenance is awarded for a fixed period of time after the dissolution is final.
 The purpose of temporary maintenance is to allow time to become self-sufficient for the party who is awarded maintenance support.
-Therefore a party receiving temporary maintenance has a duty to become self-sufficient.
+Therefore, a party receiving temporary maintenance has a duty to become self-sufficient.
 Spousal maintenance is modifiable unless the parties agree to divest the court of jurisdiction after the initial award.
 Spousal maintenance awards, whether temporary or permanent, generally conclude upon the remarriage of the party receiving spousal maintenance or the death of either party.

 When deciding whether to award spousal maintenance, the court will look at several factors to determine if an award is appropriate and whether the award should be temporary or permanent.
 When there is a close call, there is a presumption that an award of maintenance should be permanent.
 The factors the court will evaluate include: